jespersoderlund/mqttloadapp/README.md

 	- GET - Returns a list of running metrics series /{load config id}
 		- DELETE - Deletes the metrics series and stops the process generating load
+		- GET - Retrieve information about the running metrics series

 /template
 	GET - Returns a list of templates
+	POST - Create template
 	/{template-id}
 		GET - Returns the template object
+		DELETE - Delete the template
 ````

 # Web Interface